sbegaudeau/sbegaudeau.github.com/_posts/2020-04-29-reactive-programming-with-reactor.markdown

 In order to understand the various operations that can be performed on reactive streams, the community has done an amazing job to write great documentation.
 This documentation comes with marble diagrams which show a visual representation of the behavior of an operation thanks to high quality SVG.
 Yet be prepared, while some are quite easy to understand others are a bit intimidating.
-Event the most complex ones are still of a great help in order to understand what is going on.
+Even the most complex ones are still of a great help in order to understand what is going on.
 I have included a couple of those marble diagrams from the official Reactor documentation below.

 <img src="{{ site.url }}/img/posts/2020/04/29/reactive-programming-with-reactor/flux.svg" class="img-fluid">